azfar-imtiaz/PayPulse-Cloud/README.md

 I am using lambda layers for some extended functionalities that are not available out-of-the-box in Python.
 These are as follows:
 - Bcrypt
 - JWT
-- Common utility functions used across the lambda functions
+- Common utility functions used across the lambda functions (including OAuth utilities, Gmail API utilities, etc.)

 I am using Klayers for Bcrypt.
 For the other two, I have created the lambda layers manually (they can be found under the `lambda_layers` directory).
 These lambda layers are attached to different lambda functions as per requirement in the lambda function Terraform definition.

+The common utilities layer now includes:
+- OAuth 2.0 token validation and management (`oauth_utils.py`)
+- Gmail API service creation and email processing (`gmail_api_utils.py`)
+- Enhanced Secrets Manager operations for OAuth tokens (`secretsmanager_utils.py`)

 Everytime there is a change or addition to the common utility functions, I generate a new zip file containing these functions, and then push the change using `terraform apply`.